 The parking brake free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.
-Cable length "A" should measure 64-68 mm (2.52-2.68 in).
+Cable length "A" should measure 64-68 mm (2.52-2.60 in).
 Adjust the parking brake free play as follows.

+- 1. Adjusting bolt

-- 1. Cable length "A"
+- 2. Cable length "A"

+- 3. Locknut

-- 1. Release the parking brake.
+- 1. Release the parking brake by moving the

-- 2. Fully loosen the locknut and the adjusting bolt at the clutch lever.

-- 3. Loosen the locknut and the adjusting bolt at the rear brake caliper. - 4.
-Turn the adjusting bolt at the clutch lever in direction (a) to increase the cable length, and in direction (b) to decrease it.
+- parking brake lever to the right. - 2.
+Fully loosen the locknut and the adjusting bolt at the rear brake caliper. - 3.
+Loosen the locknut on the brake cable. - Turn the adjusting nut on the brake cable in direction (a) to increase the cable length, and in direction (b) to decrease it.

 - 1. Locknut - 2.
-Adjusting bolt
+Adjusting nut